- 5 minutes to read

 Use the RichTextString.Characters method overloads to format specific text characters.

-Refer to the How to: Apply Rich Formatting to Cell Text document for examples on how to apply different fonts to desired regions of cell text.
+Refer to the following topic for examples on how to apply different fonts to desired regions of cell text: How to: Apply Rich Formatting to Cell Text.

-SpreadsheetControl provides the SpreadsheetControl.CustomDrawCell and SpreadsheetControl.CustomDrawCellBackground events, which you can handle to custom paint worksheet cells.
-For example, the following image demonstrates how the custom draw feature can be used to display callouts for cells.
+Handle the SpreadsheetControl.CustomDrawCell and SpreadsheetControl.CustomDrawCellBackground events to custom paint worksheet cells.
+For example, the following image demonstrates how to use custom draw to display cell callouts:

 - How to: Format a Cell or Range of Cells